Living On Campus

 Board Policy 3910L and the President’s Procedure details the steps that shall be taken to “comply fully with the letter and spirit of the Crime Awareness and Campus Security Act of 1990 (Public Law 102-542), renamed the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act in 1998, referred to as the Clery Act.”

-Each resident assistant shall be trained annually so he/she is able to:
+Each resident assistant shall be trained annually so they are able to:

 • Assess and handle minor incidents as they present themselves.